buildbuddy-io/buildbuddy/website/blog/keyboard-shortcuts.md

 ![](/img/blog/keyboard-shortcuts.png)

-I implemented this feature during a hackathon a couple of months ago and like how it saves me a second or two on some common tasks in the Build Result UI.
+I implemented this feature during a hackathon a couple of months ago and I like how it saves me a second or two on some common tasks in the Build Result UI.
 My favorite shortcut is `Shift-c` to copy invocation page links.
 I use it once or twice a day to share a link in Slack along with the confused emoji.

 We love receiving feedback from customers, if you’re excited about this or have other shortcuts you’d like to see in the UI, hit us up on [Slack](https://slack.buildbuddy.io/) or at [hello@buildbuddy.io](mailto:hello@buildbuddy.io).